dsp2003/clef/README.md

 + [M] Un-nerfed Morph Ball tech.
 It consumes 20 points of energy (was 35 in EK and 65 in UG)

 + [R] Iron Beacon is available for crafting.
-As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)
+As a result, the Penguin UFO boss can be summoned in open space (moved to its own quest location in UG)

-+ [R] Quest "The First Contact".
-Automatically assigned upon crafting or picking up the Iron Anvil.
-Reward: 500 pixels
++ [R] Quest "CLeF Tutorial #9.1.1: The First Contact".
+Automatically assigned upon crafting or picking up the Old Distress Beacon.
+Reward: 11-900 pixels

-+ [M] Quest "Tutorial VIII: Ups, Downs and the Beacons".
-Added mention of Distress Beacon

 + [M] Dreadwing Codex matches the old-new progression.
 Also, the boss will drop 5 Molten Core, 21 Core Fragment Ore and 1 Dreadwing Codex